 Tips for managing your roster in NoRedInk

-Tip # 1.
-Use the "Students" tab in your "Manage Classes" page to help you troubleshoot and manage your roster.
+Use your "Manage Classes" page to help you troubleshoot and manage your roster.

 Use this page to do the following:

 - Make sure everyone is accounted for.
-Each name listed represents a student account that is associated with your NoRedInk class.
+Each name listed represents a student account that is enrolled in your NoRedInk class.
 Students should log in to the same NoRedInk account throughout the school year to make sure their progress stays in one account.

 - If you notice a student's name is listed twice, this means an extra account has been added for the student.
 Read this to learn how to remove extra student accounts.